Mayur96k/CDAC-Project/README.md

-# CDAC-Project
-Resume screening using NLP & and Machine Learning Algorithm
+# CDAC-Project- Resume screening using NLP & and Machine Learning Algorithm

 The project typically involves the following steps: